majedbojan/mobily-sms/README.md

 ## Usage

-After installing the gem create file in `config/initializers/mobily_credentials.rb` and called it `mobily_credentials.rb` then copy these lines
+After installing the gem create file in `config/initializers/mobily_credentials.rb` and call it `mobily_credentials.rb` then copy these lines

 ```
-$smshost = `Please put your sender name from mobily.we`
+$smshost = `TODO: add your sender name from mobily.we`

-USERNAME = 'Please put your username from mobily.we'
+USERNAME = 'TODO: add your username from mobily.we'
-PASSWORD = `Please put your password from mobily.we`
+PASSWORD = `TODO: add your password from mobily.we`
 $mobily_credentials = MobilyApiAuth.new( USERNAME, PASSWORD)
 ```